dmfxyz/murky/README.md

 ### Notes
 * `Xorkle.sol` is implemented as a XOR tree.
 This allows for greater gas efficiency: hashes are calculated on 32 bytes instead of 64; it is agnostic of sibling order so there is less lt/gt branching.
 Note that XOR trees are not appropriate for all use-cases*.

-* `Merkle.sol` is implemented using concatenation as thus is a generic merkle tree.
-It's less efficient, but compatible with [OpenZeppelin's Prover](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) and other implementations.
+* `Merkle.sol` is implemented using concatenation and thus is a generic merkle tree.
+It's less efficient, but is compatible with [OpenZeppelin's Prover](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) and other implementations.
 Use this one if you aren't sure.
-Compatiblity with OZ Prover is implemented as a fuzzed test.
+Compatiblity with OZ Prover is implemented as a fuzz test.

 ### Testing
 The code is both "fuzz" tested and tested with standardized data.
 [Standard data info](./src/test/standard_data/).

-When making changes for performance improvement, please ensure you are benchmarking using standardized data only*:
+When measuring a change's performance impact, please ensure you are benchmarking using standardized data only*:

 ```sh
 forge snapshot --match-path src/test/StandardInput.t.sol